srujane66/b1hubsupport/_posts/motion-sensors/2017-07-24-how-to-add-bone-motion-sensors.md

 3. Tap on **Motion Sensors**.
 Select **B.One Motion Sensor**.

-2. Tap on **Next**.
+2. Turn the sensor upside down, wait for 30 seconds and tap on **Next**.
 Then click the white button on the rear of the sensor.

 3. Enter the device information and tap **Done**.